 Its name could come after the casemate shape it shows, a word with means fortified, armored or with walls.
 It has been recently restored and will become a cultural space of the city.

-Entrance to the premises will be on Domingo Guerra del Río street, except for groups who will enter through the access ramp at Carretera de Mata.
+Entrance to the premises will be on Domingo Guerra del Río, 147 street.

 35014 Las Palmas de Gran Canaria